 Practice what you preach:

 Finally, it is important to lead by example.
-If you tell your people to leave at six and not work over the weekend, but you’re sending them emails during these periods it sends a very mixed message – no one wants to take advice from a hypocrite.
+If you tell your people to leave at six and not work over the weekend, but you’re sending them emails during these periods it sends a very mixed message.
 It also puts additional pressure on your people to mirror your working hours.
 Lead by example and witness how your work practices will permeate throughout the business.
-There is a law in France was implemented on 1 January called the “right to disconnect”, which ensures there are limits on the amount of work undertaken outside of office hours.
+There is a law in France called the “Right to disconnect.”
+It ensures there are limits on the amount of work undertaken outside of office hours.
 Why not consider implementing something similar at your workplace?

 It is important to respect the balance and privacy of your team when they are not in the office.
 This means you should avoid contacting them outside of office hours to allow them to fully switch off, and recharge from everyday work stresses.

-Most of us will spend a massive percentage of our time at work, and often let it feed into all aspects of our lives.
+Most of us will spend a massive percentage of our time at work.
+We let it take over and feed into all aspects of our lives.
 Bearing this in mind it is essential to find the right balance and implement it within your workplace.
-This will allow you and your people to switch off from work and give our personal lives equal measures of attention too.
+This will allow you and your people to switch off from work and give your personal lives equal measures of attention too.

 By loosening the reigns when it comes to your people’s work-life balance, you will make huge strides towards building an engaged and productive team.

 Discover how regular feedback will boost company culture and create a better work-life balance for your people by taking a free demonstration.